RomainTT/yapyseq/doc/devdoc.md

   * parallel_split
   * parallel_sync

-In any sequence, there is always one start and one stop.
+In any sequence, there is at least one start and one stop.

 ### Sub-sequences